cnguyen0329/DSE230_FinalProject/README.md

 ## To run the Notebook
 1. Store the data file in the same folder as the Notebook
 2. Run the launch.sh file and open up Jupyter Notebook
-3. Open up the Notebook and ensure that Dask and Dask distributed are updated to Dask 2021.05.1
+3. Open up the Notebook and ensure that Dask and Dask distributed are updated to Dask 2021.5.1; we included the code in the Notebook so run that cell!
 4. Run the Notebook